mhosseinf/Module3-Challenge-Python/README.md

 4- the last part of the script prints the results in terminal 5-Also, export a text file with the results.

+#PyPoll Scripts structure:
+It reads the financial data from a CSV file.
+Used the os. path.join() function to handle file paths then open the file as a CSV file and read it.
+1-len() function used to count the Total Votes included in the dataset 2-Created int dictionary named vote_counts.
+3-in a for loop, check all the values in column 3 and assign them to a variable called candidate (line candidate = row[2]): then vote_counts[candidate] += 1: updates the vote_counts dictionary. as candidate is already a key, it increments the value by 1, effectively counting the number of votes for each candidate.

+4-the following for loop will convert count into percent.

+5-the final for loop will check all the key and associated values in the vote_counts dictionary and find the winner using a new variant called the winner and winner_count

+6-the last part of the script prints the results in terminal 7-Also, export a text file with the results.